Send us details of your move and we'll get right back to you with a quote and additional details.

 How to Safely Relocate with a Vivarium

 Vivariums are used as a home to various pets, but most often to reptiles and amphibians.
-Before we give you a detailed step by step guide on how to safely relocate your animal and their enclosure, we feel it is important to stress upon some points.
+Before we give you a detailed step by step guide on how to safely relocate your animal and its enclosure, we feel it is important to stress some points.

 Reptiles and amphibians are delicate creatures and can easily get anxious.
 You must speak to your vet or another person with extensive knowledge of your particular type of animal.

 Heat is crucial for reptiles, snakes and lizards in particular.
 You need to make sure they are comfortably hot during transportation.
 Use heat pads or a bottle filled with water.
 Place them outside of your animal’s travel container to avoid burning them.

 Moisture is important, especially if you are moving with an iguana.
 Take a spray bottle with you and mist your pets periodically.
 For longer moves (more than 24h) you need to take out your turtles and let them swim for a little bit.